Share

 CytoSorb works by making certain substances stick to it through a physical-chemical bond.

 This is called adsorption.
 Think of it like a magnet that makes things stick to it and does not release them again.
-This is different from the process of filtration as used e.g. in dialysis, when specific substances are removed by the use of a filter medium.
+This is different from the process of filtration as used e.g. in dialysis, where water-soluble substances are removed by the use of filtration.

-CytoSorb adsorbs only specific substances and those that have a certain size.
+CytoSorb adsorbs only selected substances and those that have a certain size.

 CytoSorb captures only small to medium-sized molecules (up to a certain size) that have a specific kind of structure.
 Imagine CytoSorb as having millions of tiny holes that only let certain-sized molecules inside.
 And only those molecules will “stick” to CytoSorb as they have a particular characteristic: they do not like water.